-Learn how to get the most out of your Christmas turkey with our simple carving tips.
+Learn how to get the most out of your Christmas turkey with our step-by-step carving tips.
 Before cooking, remove the wishbone to make carving easier.
-Once your turkey is rested, follow these simple steps
+Once your roast turkey is well rested, follow these top tips below:

 1. Remove the legs

+Place the turkey on a carving board.
 Use a sharp, long bladed carving knife and steady the bird with a carving fork.
-Use long strokes to cut through the skin between the drumstick and the breast, working down to the bone, then pull the drumstick and thigh to the side.
+Use long strokes to cut through the skin between the drumstick and the breast, working down to the bone, then gently pull the leg to the side.
 Cut between the joint to separate the leg from the bird.

 2. Remove the drumsticks and thighs

-Separate the thigh from the drumstick by slicing down between the joint connecting them.
+Separate the drumstick by slicing down between the joint connecting the drumstick and thigh.
 Remove the wing tip from the drumstick and transfer to a serving plate.
 Slice off the thigh meat from the bone, if liked.

 3. Remove the wings